What Is a Database and How Is It Used in Web Hosting?

 It is normal for the database management system and the database storage to act as a single coherent unit.
 That is why they are collectively referred to as a “database”.

 If you decide to open a hosting account with AwardSpace, you will be able to use some of the most popular database management systems out there.
-Getting a free hosting account will allow you to use MySQL, while buying a paid hosting package will allow you to use both MySQL and PostgreSQL.
-And if your website or project requires a different type of database, you can always opt to get a virtual private server where you can run any type of database, such as Oracle, dBASE, DB2, and others.
+Getting a free hosting account will allow you to use MySQL while buying a paid hosting package will allow you to use both MySQL and PostgreSQL.
+And if your website or project requires a different type of database, you can always opt to get a virtual private server where you can run any type of databases, such as Oracle, dBASE, DB2, and others.

 Conclusion